Simplified Sparse Attention via Gist Tokens: Introduction

+To design an architecture-free sparse attention method, we take inspiration from gist tokens \citep{mu2023learning, chevalier2023adapting, yang2025kvlink, zhang2024long, petrov2025long, deng2025unigist}.
+The idea is to insert a small number of special tokens---gist tokens---at fixed positions in the sequence, partitioning the context into chunks.
+Training uses the standard next-token prediction objective but with a change to the attention mask: tokens in a chunk can attend to earlier raw tokens only through the preceding chunk's gist tokens, not directly.
+Therefore, to minimize next-token loss under this constraint, the model must learn to pack the information needed for future predictions into the gists.
+Compression therefore emerges as a consequence of end-to-end optimization under constraints~\citep{li2026neuralgarbagecollectionlearning}, with no auxiliary loss, no new parameters, and no architectural additions.

-In this paper, we begin with a key observation: {interleaved gist tokens, as information-dense representations of local chunks, can naturally serve as {pivots} for selecting relevant sub-contexts under sparse attention.} This is conceptually analogous to the compressed tokens in NSA's coarse-grained branch or the mean-pooling gates in MoBA, yet gist tokens are \emph{learned} representations rather than simple statistical summaries.
-Specifically, after compressing the context into interleaved gist tokens, we perform top-$k$ selection over these tokens based on their attention scores with respect to the current query, and then selectively \emph{unfold} the corresponding chunks by reintroducing their raw tokens into the context.
-Under the same token budget, this selective unfolding strategy significantly improves accuracy compared to standard compression baselines, including both append-only and interleaved gist methods, as well as inference-only sparse attention techniques.
+To that end, we introduce \textbf{Simplified Sparse Attention (\toolName)}, which interleaves gist tokens during continued pretraining and then uses these gist tokens to perform sparse attention during decoding.
+Concretely, after compressing the context into interleaved gist tokens, we perform top-$k$ selection over these gist tokens based on their attention scores with respect to the current query, and then \emph{selectively unfold} the corresponding chunks by reintroducing their raw tokens into the context.

-Motivated by this observation, we {incorporate the selective unfolding mechanism into the training process, yielding a unified framework that bridges gist-based compression and training-time sparse attention.} We refer to our method as Gist Sparse Attention (\toolName).
-While \toolName is related to prior training-time sparse attention methods, it differs from each in important ways.
-Compared to NSA, our method does not require modifications to the model architecture, operating entirely within the standard Transformer framework.
-Compared to DSA, it is end-to-end trainable without relying on an external indexer.
-Compared to MoBA, it replaces non-differentiable mean-pooling gates with learnable gist tokens, enabling gradient-based optimization of the selection process.
+Remarkably, we find that an entirely pretraining-based intervention suffices to make this top-$k$ selection procedure highly effective.
+In particular, under a fixed token budget, this selective unfolding strategy significantly improves accuracy compared to standard compression baselines, including both append-only and interleaved gist methods, as well as inference-only sparse attention techniques.
+To explicitly teach the model to adapt to sparse attention, we can also {incorporate the selective unfolding mechanism into the training process}.
+Importantly, \toolName{} is lightweight and simple to implement: it re-purposes a standard training procedure, continued pre-training, into a general purpose recipe for turning any full-attention architecture into a sparse attention method.